 Axolotls are another excellent animals that can regenerate.
 Learn more in our axolotl facts.

-The tarantula hawks hunts tarantulas.
+The tarantula hawk wasps (also called the parasitic pepsis wasp) hunt tarantulas.
 The female wasp stings the tarantula to paralyze it.
 Then, it carries the tarantula's body back to the burrow and lays eggs on the spider's body.
 When the egg hatches, the wasp larvae will have a ready food source in the paralyzed spider, which they feed on as they grow.

 This phobia is an anxiety disorder and can often disrupt a person's daily activities.
 A person diagnosed with arachnophobia can experience the following physical symptoms: shaking, intense sweating, rapid heartbeat, difficulty breathing, upset stomach, and dizziness.
 Treatment for this condition involves therapy like Cognitive Behavioral Therapy.